AdamDemirel/adamdemirel.com/content/happiness/3-definition.md

 3. Minimising Pains
 4. Maximising Pleasures

+There is a fifth way to improve it not highlighted by the Greeks, and that is by modify our resting setpoint of happiness, which I will come back to later.

 But before we fully take the assumption for granted that pleasures are good, and pains are bad, and we should be maximizing and minimizing them, let's explore that.

 The question of how to be "happy" or live a happy life has been a question plaguing humans since time immemorial.